GoHypernet/Galileo-Tutorial-Pages/docs/autodock-vina-batch-public.md

 ![View of the Galileo Dashboard](images/common/dashboard.png)

-To run the Autodock example, start by navigating to the Missions tab using the side menu.
-Clone the Autodock example Mission from the Explore Missions tab.
+To run the AutoDock Vina Example, start by navigating to the Missions tab using the side menu.
+Clone the AutoDock_Vina_Example Mission from the Explore Missions tab.
 Use the filter to search for the mission by name and click "Apply".

 ![Find the public example mission by name](images/autodock/find_public.png)